 'Mr. Milton's Arms' (from the Sweet Briar website)

 Watch a touching video from the SAU PATU trip to Brazil (Milton appears at 1:55)

 Read a story about the most recent PATU visit.

-MORE LIKE THIS:College of Arts and Sciences, College of Health and Human Services, Community Service, Engineering and Physics, For Alumni, For Prospective Undergraduates, Master of Occupational Therapy, Video / Photo
+MORE LIKE THIS:College of Arts and Sciences, College of Health and Human Services, Community Service, Engineering and Physics, For Alumni, For Prospective Undergraduates, Occupational Therapy, Video / Photo